7. Investment

 FDI statistics measure stocks and flows.

-If you would like to know more about FDI, please see the House of Commons Library Report of 2020 on FDI statistics, the annual UNCTAD World Investment Report or the OECD’s annual FDI in Figures report.
+If you would like to know more about FDI, please see the House of Commons Library Report of 2023 on FDI statistics, the annual UNCTAD World Investment Report (2024) or the OECD’s reports on FDI.

 Recent global trends